Skip to main content

 Upload contractor submissions

 Upload each priced submission against the correct contractor.
+A submission uploaded at the wrong level will be missing from the comparison.

 3